skijit/notes/programming/ux/colors.md

 - note that many color wheels depict 'painter's colors'- colors which lead to a different set of hues than additive
 - primary colors R, G, B at 0, 120, and 240 degrees
 - secondary colors (e.g. C, Y, M) result from combining two primary colors in their full intensities
+- the circumference of the color wheel shows the hues: any combination of two primary colors.
+    - remember the color wheel is a cycle, so the hues just show the evolving influence of each primary color on each other.
+    - secondary colors are like special cases of hues (and happen at the intersection of each of two primary colors)
+- **Hue**
+    - A color not modified by tinting or shading
+    - Formed by combining 2 primary colors
+    - In other words, the kind of color you find on a color wheel, since that is just the blending of two different adjacent color components
 - **Shade**
     - Painters refer to as 'adding black'
     - Decreasing the intensity of the color